What happens if I overdose Lidocaine 2% Epinephrine Normon?

 When a dose is taken in higher dose than the recommended doses, it is called Overdose.
 Overdose always needs a clinical supervision.
 Any medicine or drug when consumed in Overdose produces untoward side effects on one or various organs in the body.
 A medicine is excreted in the kidney or metabolized in the liver most of the times.
 This process goes without any hurdles when taken in normal dose, but when taken in an overdose, the body is not able to metabolize it or send it out properly which causes the effects of anoverdose.

-Acute emergencies from local anesthetics are generally related to high plasma levels encountered during therapeutic use of local anesthetics or to unintended subarachnoid injection of local anesthetic solution.
+Symptoms: Acute emergencies associated with the use of local anaesthetics are generally related to high plasma levels or to unintended subarachnoid injection of the local anaesthetic solution.

-Dialysis is of negligible value in the treatment of acute overdosage with Lidocaine (Lidocaine 2% Epinephrine Normon).
+Dialysis is of negligible value in the treatment of acute overdosage with lignocaine.

 Lidocaine 2% Epinephrine Normon warnings